Wind Energy FAQs: GHG Emissions and Power Prices

 It demonstrates that over the period since 2005, inflation-adjusted electricity prices have been remarkably stable fluctuating from a low of 9.57 c/KWh in January 2005 to a high of 12.03 c/KWh in July 2008 and thereafter remaining largely unchanged from 2012 to the present day.

-And from this data, we conclude that reducing power-system GHGs (and increasing the use of wind and solar) has not resulted in any significant change in electricity prices.
+And from this data, it is reasonably clear that reducing power-system GHGs (and increasing the use of wind and solar) has not resulted in any significant change in electricity prices.